 “I’m taking a shower, then I’ll be out to do some sneakin’.
 I don’t know if I’ll be home when you get here, but I shouldn’t be too long gone.”

-“Later then,” I said, and watched him go into the bathroom.
+“Later then,” I said, and watched him grab his backpack and go into the bathroom.

 Should we tell him about the soap dish?
 Rational Brain wondered.

 It was only scant seconds after the shower head turned on that a muffled thud sounded from the bathroom, followed by a howl of pain.

 The super wouldn’t be happy, but I couldn’t help but cackle as I walked out the door.